Introduction

 Answer: Eligible Macao SAR permanent residents can enter Hong Kong with a valid Macao SAR Permanent Identity Card or a “Visit Permit for Residents of the Macao SAR to the Hong Kong SAR”, and stay as visitors for a maximum of 180 days; whereas Macao SAR non-permanent residents can enter Hong Kong with a “Visit Permit for Residents of the Macao SAR to the Hong Kong SAR” and stay as visitors for a maximum of 30 days.

-“QR Code for Hong Kong and Macao Clearance Service”
+“QR Code for immigration clearance between Hong Kong and Macao”

 -